-The second, a more classified project, implemented within the West Bank and outside the military checkpoints.
-The project utilizes the company’s facial recognition technology, to latch on already existing CCTV cameras network, equipping them with facial recognition capabilities and thus heightening military monitoring and surveillance of Palestinians.
+The second, a more classified project, is implemented within the West Bank and outside the military checkpoints.
+The project utilizes the company’s facial recognition technology, to latch on an already existing CCTV cameras network deployed around the West Bank, equipping them with facial recognition capabilities and thus heightening military monitoring and surveillance of Palestinians.
 In 2018, AnyVision received an award by the Israeli Ministry of Defense for its role in the project.

-The company’s technology has also been used by the Israeli police as part of its surveillance apparatus in occupied East Jerusalem, where the primary target are the city’s Palestinian residents.
+The company’s technology was also used by the Israel Police as part of its surveillance mechanism in occupied East Jerusalem, where the majority of the residents are Palestinians.